Dundas Junior Public School's Mission Statement

 Dundas Public School is a downtown school located in the South Riverdale area.
 The original building was built in 1917, with a large addition constructed in 1961.

-• The school serves almost 280 students of multicultural background.
-Approximately one half of the children's first language is Cantonese or Mandarin.
+- The school serves over 500 students of diverse backgrounds.
+Approximately one quarter of the children's first language is Cantonese or Mandarin, and Dundas also has a large Indigenous population.

-• We share our building with First Nations School of Toronto.
-The school site is a multi-use site shared with Dundas Kindergarten Enrichment Program, Head Start Program, Queen Alexandra Middle School and S.E.E.D., an alternative high school.
+- The school site is a multi-use site shared with Native Child Family Services, Head Start Program, Queen Alexandra Middle School and S.E.E.D., an alternative high school.

 Parenting & Family Literacy Centre